distribution/distribution/docs/content/spec/auth/token.md

 for resources hosted by other services which wish to authenticate and manage authorizations using a separate access control manager.

-A service like this is used by the official Docker Registry to authenticate clients and verify their authorization to Docker image repositories.
+A service like this is used by public and private registries to authenticate clients and verify their authorization to image repositories.

-As of Docker 1.6, the registry client within the Docker Engine has been updated to handle such an authorization workflow.

 ## How to authenticate